jrobischon/movie_plots/README.md

 **Data**
 ---
 The dataset used in this project was compiled by scraping data from movie pages on Wikipedia.
-The dataset has been made publicly available and can be found at the following link: **<TODO: insert link>**
+The dataset has been made publicly available and can be found at the following [link](https://www.kaggle.com/jrobischon/wikipedia-movie-plots)

 The dataset describes 34,886 movies from around the world, including a long-form summary of each movie's plot (WARNING: May contain spoilers!!).
 Column descriptions are listed below: